ConvertKit Pricing 2025: The Ultimate Guide That Saves Beginners $1,440/Year

 - I’ve seen them offer 1-3 months free for lists over 5,000

-Step 5: Maximize the Creator Network
+Step 5: Maximize The Creator Network

 Instead of upgrading to Creator Pro just for the referral system, use ConvertKit’s Creator Network to monetize through sponsorships first.
 This often generates more revenue than referrals for beginners.